On the MMP for rank one foliations on threefolds: The formal neighborhood of a flipping curve

-We now prove the second claim.
-Assume by contradiction that $X$ is not smooth at $P$.
-Since $\cal F$ admits simple singularities, there exists an analytic open neighbourhood $U$ of $P$ such that the restriction of $\cal F$ on $U$ is as in Example \ref{ex_unresolvable}.
+We first show (1).
+Assume for sake of contradiction that $X$ is not smooth at $P$.
+Since $\cal F$ admits simple singularities, there exists an analytic open neighbourhood $V$ of $P$ such that the restriction of $\cal F$ on $V$ is as in Example \ref{ex_unresolvable}.
 In particular, $K_{\cal F}$ is not Cartier at $P$.
-On the other hand, we have that $K_{\cal F}+T$ is Cartier and, Lemma \ref{l_descend_vector_field} implies that $T$ intersect $C$ in a single point $Q$ such that $\cal F$ is terminal at $Q$.
-In particular, $Q\neq P$ and therefore $K_{\cal F}$ is Cariter at $P$, a contradiction.
+On the other hand, we have that $K_{\cal F}+T$ is Cartier and, Proposition \ref{l_descend_vector_field} implies that $T$ intersect $C$ in a single point $Q$ such that $\cal F$ is terminal at $Q$.
+In particular, $Q\neq P$ and therefore $K_{\cal F}$ is Cartier at $P$, a contradiction.
 Thus, $X$ is smooth at $P$.